LibriVox/librivox-ansible/doc/localdev.md

     * Bridged networking (change the network type in the settings, before the VM is started)
 * Install Ubuntu in the VM
+    * Choose to install the guest additions
+    * Choose to install the OpenSSH server
     * Select all the default feature sets

 #### Shared Folders